flukejones/asusctl/README_DBUS.md

 Lastly, there is `"LedBrightness": <u8>` which accepts 0-3 for off, low, med, high.

-### GetKeyBacklight

-This method will return a JSON string in the same format as accepted by `SetKeyBacklight`.

-### GetKeyBacklightModes

-Will return a JSON string array of modes that this laptop accepts.
-The mode data within this will be the current settings per mode.
-Good for:

-- Getting supported modes
-- Getting all mode settings

-### AnimatrixWrite

-Used to write data to the AniMe display if available.
-Currently is takes `[[u8; 640]; 2]` which must be the byte data that will be written directly to the USB device.

 ### SetFanMode

 Accepts an integer from the following: